-9.2.9 Managing Requirements
+9.2.9 Managing Dependencies

-Note: Test requirements are supported only on the nrunner runner.
+Note: Test dependencies are supported only on the nrunner runner.

-A test's requirement can be fulfilled by the Requirements Resolver feature.
+A test's dependency can be fulfilled by the Dependencies Resolver feature.

-Test's requirements are specified in the test definition and are fulfilled based on the supported requirement type.
+Test's dependencies are specified in the test definition and are fulfilled based on the supported dependency type.

-Test workflow with requirements
+Test workflow with dependencies

-When a requirement is defined for a test, it is marked as a dependency for that test.
-The test will wait for all the requirements to complete successfully before it is started.
+When a dependency is defined for a test, it is marked as a dependency for that test.
+The test will wait for all the dependencies to complete successfully before it is started.

-When any of the requirements defined on a test fails, the test is skipped.
+When any of the dependencies defined on a test fails, the test is skipped.

-When the requirement is fulfilled, it will be saved into the avocado cache, and it will be reused by other tests.
+When the dependency is fulfilled, its metadata will be saved into the avocado cache, so avocado will be able to reuse it in another tests.

-Also, the requirement will stay in cache after the Avocado run, so the second run of the tests will use requirements from cache, which will make tests more efficient.
+Also, the dependency metadata will stay in cache after the Avocado run, so the second run of the tests will use dependencies from cache, which will make tests more efficient.
+If you want to know the state of cache, you can use cache interface with avocado cache list.